styxit/HTPC-Manager/README.md

 - Transmission (add url, upload local torrent)
 - SABnzbd (drag'n drop to edit que)
 - Stats module is sortable.
-- KODI/XBMC addons tab, where you can search/execute and a volume slider instead of a progressbar
+- KODI/XBMC addons tab, where you can search/execute/enable/disable addons and a volume slider instead of a progressbar
 - Send a nzb from NZB search to NZBGet in addition to SABnzbd.
 - Set wanted category while adding movies in Couchpotato

 [Misc]
-- Check for update, and autoupdate
+- Notification if a update is available and autoupdate
 - Htpc manager is now fluid.
 (Looks much better on high res screens)
 - Delete cache folder from the settings page
 - The brave and bold can choose what branch they want to use.